canarybuilds/zulip/templates/zerver/help/email-notifications.md

 ## New login emails

-By default, Feniks Chat sends an email whenever you log in to Zulip.
+By default, Feniks Chat sends an email whenever you log in to Feniks Chat.
 These emails help you protect your account; if you see a login email at a time or from a device you don't recognize, you should
 [change your password](/help/change-your-password) right away.